u4507075/icd_10/README.md

 modified weight = number of icd10(x) in the cluster/(total number of icd10(x) x total number of icd10 in the cluster)
 ```

 Then, the models were used to predict cluster from the test set and select top ten of icd10s (ranked by the modified weight).
-Group all predicted icd10s by txm and sum the weights of the same icd10 and rank the icd10s by aggregated weight again.
+Group all predicted icd10s by txn and sum the weights of the same icd10 and rank the icd10s by aggregated weight again.

 #### LSTM